About

 Organisation

-The Project is financed by the European Union (EU) and implemented by ECAC.
+The Project is financed by the European Union (EU) and implemented by the European Civil Aviation Conference (ECAC).
 The entity in charge for the EU is the Service for Foreign Policy Instruments (FPI) of the European Commission.
-The Secretariat of ECAC is responsible for the Project, through a dedicated Project team, comprising five persons dedicated exclusively to the Project and recruited for its duration.
-The Project team is led the Project Manager under the supervision of the Project Director, who is Deputy Executive Secretary of ECAC.
+The Secretariat of ECAC is responsible for the Project through the Project team, comprising seven staff dedicated exclusively to the Project and recruited for its duration.
+The Project team is led by the Project Manager under the supervision of the Project Director, who is equally Deputy Executive Secretary of ECAC.

 Governance